MarkPearlCoZa/Blog_General/_posts/2017-08-07-Pair-Programming-Illuminated-by-Williams-and-Kessler.md

 Flow is a condition of deep, nearly meditative involvement.
 In this state, there is a gentle sense of euphoria, and one is largely unaware of the passage of time...
 There is no consciousness of effort; the work just seems to, well, flow...
 Not all work roles require that you attain a state of flow in order to be productive, but for anyone involved in engineering design, development, writing, or similar tasks, flow is a must.
 These are high-momentum tasks.
 It's only when you're in a flow that work goes well.
 ~~~

+## Chapter 3 - The Seven Synergistic Behaviors of Pair Programming